MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/pre-backup-and-post-backup-scripts.md

 # Pre-backup and Post-backup scripts for DPM

-This article details the pre- and post-backup scripts that you can use for DPM and how to use them.

 A *pre-backup script* is a script that resides on a protected computer.
 It's executed before each DPM backup job and prepares the protected data source for backup.

 A *post-backup script* is a script that runs after a DPM backup job to do any post-backup processing, such as bringing a virtual machine back online.

+This article details the pre-backup and post-backup scripts that you can use for DPM and how to use them.

 When you install a protection agent on a computer, a *ScriptingConfig.xml* file is added to the install path *\Microsoft Data Protection Manager\DPM\Scripting* folder on the protected computer.
 For each protected data source on the computer, you can specify a pre-backup script and a post-backup script in ScriptingConfig.xml.